NeelChotai/cv/readme.md

 Comes with a few small alterations:
 * Locations and dates aren't italicised.
-* Qualifications aren't wholly capitalised by default.
+* Qualifications aren't capitalised by default.
-* Altered the skills section to be more in line with a developer's skillset.
+* Changed the "Skills" section to be more in line with a developer's skillset.